-We have opportunities for people who have a genuine interest in supporting people living with disability or mental health!
+We have opportunities for people who have a genuine interest in supporting people living with disability and/or mental health.
 We will help you achieve your learning objectives, and support you to develop new skills throughout your placement.

 You’ll need to fill out an application form, and we’ll need to collect some documents from you.
 We also like to meet our students before offering you a placement with CLO.

-CLO has opportunities for people to become more actively involved in their community!
-Volunteers are an integral part of the community, and we welcome anyone who is interested in contributing to CLO in a volunteer capacity to express their interest!
+We have volunteering opportunities for people to become more actively involved in their community.
+Volunteers are an integral part of the community, and we welcome anyone interested in contributing to CLO in a volunteer capacity to express their interest.

 Volunteers can expect to contribute to the daily activities of the people we support and support our clients to further engage in the activities they want to do.

-To volunteer at CLO, you must have a DCSI (Disability-Related) Clearance.
+To volunteer at CLO, you must have a DHS (Disability-Related) Clearance.
 We can support you if you don’t have one.